Skip to content

 tutorial_web_services_pic9

 Choose the HTTP Header "Accept" from the list and enter application/json as the value.
-Repeat for the "Content-Type" header.
-You should now have the following populated request:
+Repeat this process for the "Content-Type" header.
+Your request should now be populated as follows:

 tutorial_web_services_pic10

-Now click the Send button and the request will get sent to the web service:
+Now click the Send button, and the request will be sent to the web service:

 tutorial_web_services_pic11

-The Response Header tab will display the headers coming back from the web service.
-Note that the returned Content-Type is listed as application/json as requested.
-If you click on Response Body - JSON tab, you will see the JSON serialized data returned from the web service:
+The Response Header tab will display the headers returned from the web service.
+Note that the returned Content-Type is listed as application/json, as requested.
+If you click the Response Body - JSON tab, you will see the JSON serialized data returned from the web service:

 tutorial_web_services_pic12

 We have now completed the creation of our first test operation.
-Click on the "Save Requests" button in the Rapise REST Ribbon to make sure our changes have been saved.
+Click the "Save Requests" button in the Rapise REST Ribbon to ensure your changes are saved.

-Now click on the Clone request icon in the REST request explorer in the left-hand side of the screen:
+Now click the Clone request icon in the REST request explorer on the left-hand side of the screen:

 tutorial_web_services_pic13

 This will display the Clone Request dialog box.
-This lets us create a new REST request that contains the headers and authentication already defined on our existing request.
-This will save time over creating a new REST request from scratch:
+This allows you to create a new REST request that inherits the headers and authentication already defined in your existing request, saving time compared to creating a new REST request from scratch:

 tutorial_web_services_pic14